cliffordsnow/osm-welcome-us/README.md

 ## Installing

-* Put the contents of the repo on a webhost.
+* Put the contents of the repo on a web host.
 I'm assuming you know how.
 If you don't, consider giving up now.
 * Create the directories `users`, `userpics`, `contributors` and `updatelog` and make them writable for the web server process.
 On a typical Apache on Linux setup, this can e.g. be done by setting the group to `www-data` and setting the group write execution bit:
     ```
     dirs="users userpics contributors updatelog"; mkdir $dirs; chown $USER:www-data $dirs; chmod 0770 $dirs